In the fundraising world, ‘storytelling’ is the buzzword du jour.

 One way to tell a story is through video.
 Yet, paying for video production is a hard financial choice for some fundraisers.
 The underlying thought is videos come with a steep price tag and an unknown return on investment.

-At our free, Fall speaker series, Building Donor Connections Through Multimedia held at the Spertus Institute for Jewish Learning & Leadership, we brought together three multimedia specialists to answer this exact question.
+At our free, Fall speaker series, Building Donor Connections Through Multimedia held at the Spertus Institute for Jewish Learning & Leadership, we brought together three multimedia specialists to discuss best practices in multimedia storytelling.
+Our experts, Dana Michelle Cook and Katie Wilkes, co-founders of Freeheart Creative, and Lis Martin, Principal and Content Director at Statement Communications, answered this exact question.
 What type of return on investment can you get from a video?

 We should note, producers and video editors understand nonprofit budgets are NOT Hollywood film budgets.
 So, don’t let funds deter you away from making a video.
 Instead, ID what you want this video to convey and what ROI it needs to serve.